MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/about-shared-mailboxes.md

 - **Signing in:** A shared mailbox is not intended for direct sign-in by its associated user account.
 You should always block sign-in for the shared mailbox account and keep it blocked.

-- **Too many users:** When there are too many designated users concurrently accessing a shared mailbox (no more than 25 is recommended), they may intermittently fail to connect to this mailbox or have inconsistencies like messages being duplicate on the outbox.
-In this case, you can consider reducing the number of the users or using a different workload, such a Microsoft 365 group or Public folder.
+- **Too many users:** When there are too many designated users concurrently accessing a shared mailbox (no more than 25 is recommended), they may intermittently fail to connect to this mailbox or have inconsistencies like messages being duplicated in the outbox.
+In this case, you can consider reducing the number of users or using a different workload, such as a Microsoft 365 group or a Public folder.

 - **Message deletion:** Unfortunately, you can't prevent people from deleting messages in a shared mailbox.
 The only way around this is to create a Microsoft 365 group instead of a shared mailbox.
 A group in Outlook is like a shared mailbox.
 For a comparison of the two, see [Compare groups](../create-groups/compare-groups.md).
 To learn more about groups, see [Learn more about groups](https://support.microsoft.com/office/b565caa1-5c40-40ef-9915-60fdb2d97fa2).